earthstar-project/dns-sd/README.md

 This module was made so that [Earthstar](https://earthstar-project.org) can have automatic peer discovery on a local network.
-Earthstar is written in TypeScript, and can run in browsers and Deno.
+Earthstar is written in TypeScript, and can run in browsers, Deno, and Node.

 I made this because there weren't any DNS-SD libraries written in TypeScript _and_ which had service browsing _and_ service advertising _and_ which could run